 When buying barley, just make sure they’re dark brown which indicates they’re roasted.

+Barley tea bags come in boxes and they’re sold in Japanese and Korean markets.
 Each tea bag is for making four cups of tea, not for individual cups.
-Each tea bag also contains 100% barley, nothing else.

 Like regular tea in tea bags, the more crushed the tea, the quicker the tea will brew and show a darker color.